jayunit100/k8sprototypes/prometheus-quickly/README.md

 - SSH into a bastion node that can access the 3 nodes via IP address
 - Ability to run docker on the bastion

-Expectations:

-# note that the slowest write is 1/4 of a second
+...
+Diving back into our faster cluster, note that the slowest write is 1/4 of a second

 ![Image description](prometheus.png)

-# comparitively, in a slow cluster (without SSDs, or hypervirtualized, for example) you may very early on see something like this:
+...  comparitively, in a slow cluster (without SSDs, or hypervirtualized, for example) you may very early on see something like this:

 ```
 # TYPE etcd_disk_wal_fsync_duration_seconds histogram